ohaz/antiproguard/README.md

 The main script to run is deobfuspyor.py
 ### Basic usage guide:

-* If you want to add a jar/dex file to the database, run `python deobfuspyor.py -i <file.jar/file.dex>`
+* If you want to add a jar/dex file to the database, run `python deobfuspyor.py -i <file.jar/file.dex>` (this requires the android SDK to be installed)
 * If you want to add a whole, unobfuscated apk to the database, run `python deobfuspyor.py -sb -t <file.apk>`
 * If you want to deobfuscate an apk, run `python deobfuspyor.py -d <file.apk>` The result is called "[file_name].deobfuscated.apk"